mParticle/docs/src/pages/developers/server/http/index.md

 You may not send more than 100 EVENT DATA items per request.
 If some event batches succeed and some event batches fail, you will still get an "Accepted" response.

-Please follow the format below.
-We will ont accept batches that include "items": at the beginning of the array.
+Please see the format below containing an array of JSON event batches.

 ~~~json
 [